Skip to Content

 Plant bee balm with the proper companions for a stunning display or to take advantage of its benefits.
 The fast-growing bee balm is versatile, and perfect for using in a perennial garden, pollinator garden or a perennial border; you won’t be sorry to have this wonderful herb in your garden!

-Eight best companion plants for bee balm.
+8 best companion plants for bee balm and 4 to avoid.

 Pin To Save For Later